 A common mistake that many leaders commit is to show performance numbers to subordinates and say, “You must improve.”
 Well, if subordinates knew how to improve, wouldn’t they have done so already?
 People don’t just need to know what to improve in, they also need help with how to improve.

-After gauging the strengths and weaknesses of their people, the next step for team leaders should be to provide relevant and consist coaching in ways that people will absorb.
+After gauging the strengths and weaknesses of their people, the next step for team leaders’ job should be to provide relevantly and consist of coaching in ways that people will absorb.
 They should coach their agents on ways to communicate better with callers, provide better issues resolutions, and be more efficient.
 They should identify specific areas where their people need training and ensure that their people get the requisite training.

 This doesn’t just help improve agents’ performance but also the quality of training.
 When team leaders find repeated areas where their agents are lacking, they can pass on this feedback to the training department who can build courseware to strengthen these aspects before agents hit the floor.